 - EDS Dermatosparaxis.
 Formerly EDS type VII b, c

 CEDS is one of the types of Ehlers-Danlos Syndrome that includes former EDS types I and II, very similar to EDSH, but characterized by extreme hypermobility, frequent subluxations and severe skin fragility.
 It is due to alteration of Collagen type V (mutation of the gene COL5A1) and has Dominant Autosomal inheritance.
 It is less frequent than EDS-III.
 The Classic form was the only one we knew years ago, pictures showing marked laxity of the skin of the face.

-Preferable should be called EDSH.
-It is one of the HDCT and is due to alteration of Collagen type III.
+Preferably should be called hEDS.
+It is one of the HDCTs and is due to an alteration of the Collagen type III.
 The exact gene alteration is unknown, but it has been related to partial deficiency of Tenascin-X. It has Dominant Autosomic inheritance (half of the children will inherit it).
 It appears to be a forme fruste of the classic HDCT, since it has similar symptoms and signs of all of them, but with a lesser degree of severity.
 It is extremely frequent (40% of the Chilean population, as well as in the UK and probably in most countries if looked for), but usually not diagnosed.